Jazmine Jones

-Jazmine Jones (born October 15, 1996) is an American basketball player for the Washington Mystics of the WNBA.
+Jazmine Jones (born October 15, 1996) is an American basketball who last played for Panathinaikos of the Greek League.
 She played college basketball for the Louisville Cardinals of the Atlantic Coast Conference.
-She was drafted by the New York Liberty in the 2020 WNBA Draft.
+She was drafted by the New York Liberty in the 2020 WNBA draft.

 High school career

 Jones received a scholarship offer from Florida State in eighth grade.
 She attended Florida A&M University Developmental Research School and was coached by Ericka Cromartie.
 She was a two-time Florida state champion and was the 2016 Florida Gatorade Player of the Year.
 Jones finished her career with more than 2,000 points, 1,000 rebounds, 500 assists, and 500 steals.
 She committed to Louisville in her senior year.

 College career

 Jones played in a program-record 144 games at Louisville and contributed to a school-record 125 wins.
 She averaged 4.5 points and 2.6 rebounds per game as a freshman.
 Jones averaged 8.9 points per game as a sophomore and 7.6 points per game as a junior.
 As a senior, she averaged 14.1 points, 5.0 rebounds, 3.4 assists and 1.5 steals per game.
 She was selected to the All-ACC First Team, All-ACC Defensive Team and ACC All-Tournament Team and was also named a WBCA All-American honorable mention.